layumi/layumi.github.io/_pages/about.md

 Research Statement
 ======

-My work focuses on image retrieval and image generation.
+My work focuses on object retrieval and 2D/3D generation, both of which demand a deep understanding of objects.

 Big data is the primary part of training data-driven models.
 There remain three scientific questions.